UCF/Athena-Framework/docs/getting-started/install.md

 ---
 layout: docs
 title: Installation
-description: Download Bootstrap's compiled CSS and JavaScript, source code, or include it with your favorite package manager.
+description: Download Athena's compiled CSS and JavaScript, source code, or include it with your favorite package manager.
 group: getting-started
 ---